 This trip will take about 2½ to 3 hours in total.
 And is a great little visit to schedule into a morning or afternoon on your itinerary.

 The Big Tree

-Yes there is a very big old baobab tree that you need to see.
-This tree has a special history and is guarded by a large fence that surrounds the parameters.
+Yes!
+There is a very big old baobab tree that you need to see.
+This tree is 24 metres high and is located about 2km beyond the township of Victoria Falls.
+These days it’s protected by a large fence that surrounds the parameters.

 Getting there is relatively easy, as it’s not far from town.
 But it’s definitely a good idea to take a taxi or if you have a rental car, then even better you can take yourself there.
 Elephants roam very freely out here.
 Therefore, it’s not a great idea to walk outside of the Victoria Falls township, should an elephant happen to cross your path!